-Students at the Proficient level have developed the foundational technical and expressive skills and understandings in visual art necessary to solve assigned problems or prepare assigned repertoire; make appropriate choices with some support; and may be prepared for active engagement in their community.
-They understand visual art to be an important form of personal realization and well-being, and can make connections between visual art, history, culture and other learning.
+Students at the Proficient level have developed the foundational technical and expressive skills and understandings in dance necessary to solve assigned problems or prepare assigned repertoire; make appropriate choices with some support; and may be prepared for active engagement in their community.
+They understand dance to be an important form of personal realization and well-being, and can make connections between dance, history, culture and other learning.